seriousben/positronic-blogger/README.md

 # newsblur-to-hugo

-newsblur-to-hugo - A tool to expose newblur shared stories in a hugo blog.
+newsblur-to-hugo - A tool to share newsblur shared stories in a hugo blog.

 ## Usage

 ```
 NAME:
-   newsblur-to-hugo - A tool to expose newblur shared stories in a hugo blog.
+   newsblur-to-hugo - A tool to share newsblur shared stories in a hugo blog.

 USAGE:
    main [global options] command [command options] [arguments...]